 Craft Beer: The Challenge of Sustainability

-Craft beer production is not just a question of recipes and traditional know-how.
-Today, it is a real technical and environmental challenge that is pushing brewers to completely rethink their production methods.
-The issues are multiple: water consumption, energy costs, waste management, transport of raw materials, etc.
+Craft beer production isn't just a matter of recipes and traditional know-how.
+Today, it's a real technical and environmental challenge that's forcing brewers to completely rethink their production methods.
+The challenges are numerous: water consumption, energy costs, waste management, raw material transportation, and more.

 Faced with these challenges, the craft brewing sector is innovating and reinventing itself, proving that it is possible to produce exceptional beers while respecting the environment.